 Thinking about the apple and caramel?

-Ok, before you dig into these delicious cinnamon rolls, are you ready to learn a little more?
-The apples in this recipe become super soft and juicy, just like they do in apple beignets.
-I’ve dedicated a whole post on those apple beignets.
+Before you dig into these delicious cinnamon rolls.
+The apples in this recipe become super soft and juicy, just like they do in apple beignets!
 Also, curious to know what happens when making caramel?
-Dive into caramel science with me!
+Or want to know more about cinnamon?